 For most of a decade I saw myself as middle-aged (40-ish), with a family with a wife and two kids but only one cat and no dogs.
 Suddenly there were kids that wanted homelife to be organized and regular.
 All-nighters at the office were frowned on, as were horribly out of date clothes and sleeping in past noon on Saturday.
 It was time to act like a grownup.

 The marriage didn't work out.
-I've been out of the house since summer 1998, and our divorce was final in early 1999.
-We communicate fairly amicably regarding the kids, mostly via email.
-We're certainly not friends though.
-Our interests and likes and values are so different that it's hard to explain how we ever got together in the first place.
-It seems sometimes people get married for reasons that have little to do with the other person.
+I've been out of the house since summer 1998, and our legal divorce was final in early 1999.
+We communicated fairly amicably regarding the kids while they were still based at home, mostly via email.
+We were certainly not friends though.
+Our regional cultures (South vs. Left Coast) interests and values are so different that it's hard to puzzle out how we ever got together in the first place.
+It seems sometimes people get married for reasons that have very little to do with the other person.

 I live in an apartment in downtown Ipswich.
-I don't have a TV or VCR, partly in an effort to simplify my life.
+I don't have a TV, partly in an effort to simplify my life.
 The location is great.
-From my apartment I can walk to the car mechanic, the post office, the doctor, the bank, the pub, the news store, the toy store, and the shrink.
+From my apartment I can walk to the car mechanic, the deli, the post office, the library, the bank, the luncheonette, the pub, the coffee bar, and the shrink.

 Previously I lived in an apartment in Peabody, but found it overly wearing to commute to see my kids and be involved in their schools.
 And I lived for a year and a half in a tiny studio apartment in the same building I live in now.
 I liked the low rent, and coped with the tininess at first, but eventually it got to me so much I moved when there was an opportunity.
 I couldn't even hide birthday presents very well because there was so little space.
 And when the kids stayed over night getting up to go to the bathroom at night entailed stepping around sleeping bodies.

 I saw my kids about once a week while they were growing up.
 It seemed time passed all too quickly; I remembered vividly changing Jennie's diapers, and I remembered Caleb not being able to work a computer mouse very well because his coordination wasn't that good yet.
-Nowadays Caleb installs software and reconfigures the computer regularly.
+Now one is a college undergraduate and the other a grad student.

 My body is falling apart (much much moreso than is typical for my age); I have trouble sitting and standing, trip and bump into things an awful lot, and can't run or ride a bike let alone ski.
 And my mind has slowed down significantly.
 So it's impossible for me to keep up with the "young hot dogs" and I know better than to even try.
 I've withdrawn from the labor force; by living carefully I can pay the bills, although I can't save anything during what I once expected to be my peak saving years.
 The model that fits best is to think of me as firmly "retired", ignoring the fact that my chronological age says that shouldn't happen for another decade.